Pylons/pyramid_simpleform/docs/index.rst

 **pyramid_simpleform** provides some simple helper classes for managing your forms in a Pyramid project.
 It uses FormEncode and WebHelpers for most of the heavy lifting, so if you're familiar with these most of this will be familiar to you.
 It doesn't require any special setup or ZCML voodoo and is template-agnostic.

+While **pyramid_simpleform** uses FormEncode, it has also been inspired by libraries such as Django forms, WTForms and Flatland.
+Unlike these libraries it's designed as a simple wrapper around existing form validation and rendering tools, and is specifically intended for use with Pyramid.

 Installation
 ------------